Lasting Power of Attorney..

 What happens if you are unable to make decisions for yourself?

-If you found yourself unable to make decisions independently, whom would you trust more to manage your affairs – your family or a stranger from the Local Authority?
-If your preference leans towards your family, then it becomes crucial to establish Lasting Powers of Attorney (LPAs).
+If you were unable to make decisions for yourself, would you rather have your family handle your affairs—or a stranger from the Local Authority?
+If your answer is family, then you need to act now by setting up a Lasting Power of Attorney (LPA).

 A Lasting Power of Attorney for Property & Financial Affairs enables the appointed individuals (known as Attorneys) to make decisions regarding bill payments, managing bank accounts and investments, handling benefits arrangements, and even executing property sales on behalf of the Donor.